wgomezf/CAD-birads/README.md

 2. The categorical BI-RADS lexicon outcomes are used as features to predict the likelihood of malignancy of the tumor.

+Any use of our codes and data  please cite:

+J. Hernandez-Lopez and W. Gomez-Flores, "A comprehensive computer-aided diagnosis system based on the BI-RADS lexicon for mammographic masses", IEEE Acces, in press, 2020.

 ![picture alt](https://github.com/wgomezf/CAD-birads/blob/master/cad.png "CAD")